Advice > Software engineering

 There is no right or wrong answer in a product architecture interview.
 Your interviewer won’t be evaluating the correctness of your answer, but rather how you approach a problem and design a solution for it.

 You’ll have the product architecture interview round as part of your full interview loop at Meta.
-So if you manage to clear your initial screens, you can expect your recruiter to ask you if you want to go for the product architecture or system design as one of your 45-minute design interview round.
+So if you manage to clear your initial screens, you can expect your recruiter to ask you if you want to go for the product architecture or system design as your 45-minute design interview round.

 In some cases, candidates won’t be asked to choose.
 You’ll be assigned the product architecture interview if you specifically apply for a software engineer-product role and the system design interview if you apply for a software engineer-infrastructure role.